-Outputs
+• Outputs

-The required minimum outputs and targets will be established in some detail in the final determination and monitoring the delivery of these outputs will be the primary consideration.
+The required minimum outputs and targets will be established in some detail in the Final Determination and monitoring the delivery of these outputs will be the primary consideration of the RIC over the regulatory control period.
 Evidence of a likely failure to deliver the required output/improvement could trigger additional reporting and regulatory action.